yugabyte/yugabyte-db/docs/content/preview/deploy/checklist.md

 ### Network

-The following is a minimal list of default ports (along with the network access required) required to use YugabyteDB:
+The following is a list of default ports along with the network access required for using YugabyteDB:

 - Each of the nodes in the YugabyteDB cluster must be able to communicate with each other using TCP/IP on the following ports: